Avoidance keeps worry going and stops you living

 Estimated reading time: 5 minutes

 Worry happens in your brain.
 It makes you imagine terrible things that could happen.
-Because worry tires you out, you may be tricked into believing it can stop these imagined disasters.
-But it doesn’t.
+Because worry is so tiring, you can be tricked into thinking you’re doing something to stop these imagined disasters.
+But you’re not.
 Instead, worry makes you more likely to avoid taking effective action.
 And so your life slowly falls to pieces.
-Learn how avoidance keeps worry going and stops you living.
+Learn how avoidance keeps worry going, and stops you living.

 Worriers often don’t define fears clearly